State Health Department Provides 23,000 Health Care Providers with New Asthma Toolkit

 The New York State Asthma Guideline Toolkit has been endorsed by a number of key trade organizations and boards representing physician specialties.
 To support the development and distribution of the toolkit, $80,000 in state funds and $25,000 from the federal Centers for Disease Control and Prevention were used.

-An electronic version of the toolkit's booklet is posted online at: http://www.nyhealth.gov/diseases/asthma/pdf/2009_asthma_guidelines.pdf.
+An electronic version of the toolkit's booklet was posted online at on the NYSDOH web site.

 The DVD is currently posted online at http://jeny.ipro.org/files/Asthma/ and will be accessible for two years so that health care providers may use it for distance learning opportunities.